-Codeine is a prodrug (it must be activated by the CYP2D6 enzyme to form morphine (~about 10 per cent of the codeine dose is converted to morphine).
+Codeine is a prodrug, which must be activated by the CYP2D6 enzyme to form morphine (~about 10% of the codeine dose is converted to morphine).
 Poor to intermediate metabolisers will only convert small amounts of the codeine, hence leading to poor drug efficacy (pain relief), whilst ultra-rapid metabolisers may convert larger amounts of codeine to morphine, leading to morphine toxicity.

 Other examples of prodrugs (inactive) that need to be converted to active metabolites include venlafaxine (CYP2D6), clopidogrel (CYP2C19), tamoxifen (CYP2D6), oxycodone (CYP2D6), aripiprazole (CYP2D6) and amitriptyline (CYP2D6).

-Pharmacogenomic tests are now available in Australia, accessible via the usual pathology laboratories, that determine an individual’s fast, moderate or slow metabolism status of the above (as well as others) P450 enzymes.
+Pharmacogenomic tests that determine an individual’s fast, moderate or slow metabolism status of the above (as well as others) P450 enzymes are now available in Australia, accessible via the usual pathology laboratories.
 This then enables the prescriber to choose the right drug to maximise efficacy and minimise adverse effects.

 Hence, if you notice patients showing a poor or exaggerated response to a medicine, consider discussing with the prescriber about the possibility of having a pharmacogenomic test done.

-Question: Which one of the following statements is not correct?
+Which one of the following statements is incorrect?